zerve-app/zerve/docs/docs/workflow.md

 sidebar_position: 2
 ---

-Zerve is a Content Management System which aims to address the common shortfalls of the Headless CMS.
+Zerve is a Content System which [aims to address the common shortfalls of the Headless CMS](intro).
 The following workflow details the way you can use Zerve to define a schema for your Store, so your non-technical team can manage app data according to your specification.
 Then the Zerve client can give you a type-safe interface using TypeScript.

 # The Zerve Workflow

 Your organization probably has at least two "sources of truth" for your data: the codebase (in git), and your user data (in your database).

 This workflow encourages you to maintain a 3rd "source-of-truth" for your company's data.
-Your team will maintain a new configuration database in the Zerve service, or you can self-host it.
+Your team will own data in a Zerve Content Store.

 Most likely, your organization will only need one Store, which will be shared across development, staging, and production.
 If you need different behavior across these environments, your code may access different values within the Store.
-It is reccomended to use one Store for your project, so the schemas may be shared across environments.
+It is recommended to use one Store for your project, so the schemas may be shared across environments.

 ## Set up a Zerve Server + Store